 Journey to the West was an ancient Chinese novel that contained a lot of knowledge about Taoist alchemy.
 Here are some examples: Before Sun Wukong obtained the Jingu Bang, he had participated in the practice of alchemy in the Heavenly Palace.
 He learned how to harmonize the Qi of Yin and Yang to create elixirs to achieve immortality.
 2. During the journey to the Western Paradise, Tang Sanzang and his disciples needed to consume some special pills to replenish their physical strength and improve their efficacy.
 For example, Tang Sanzang needed to take the Jade Dew Pill, Sun Wukong needed to take the Great Strength Pill, and Zhu Bajie needed to take the Body Stopping Powder.
 3. Sun Wukong accidentally obtained the "Fire Golden Pill" in the alchemy furnace.
 This pill can eliminate the fire poison in his body, but it also has dangerous side effects.
 Tang Sanzang and the others had different degrees of adverse reactions after taking this pill.
 There were also many myths and legends about alchemy in Journey to the West, such as "True Fire of the Mysterious Yin" and "Immortality".
 These mythical stories reflected the thoughts and ideas of Taoist alchemy, and at the same time, added a mysterious color to the novel.

-Journey to the West was a story based on the ancient Chinese mythical story, Journey to the West.
-It told the story of the four main characters, Sun Wukong, Zhu Bajie, Monk Sand, and Tang Sanzang, who went to the Western Heaven to obtain Buddhist scriptures after going through 81 difficulties.
-This novel combined myths and legends, Taoism, Buddhism, classical literature and other elements to create a series of unforgettable characters with rich imagination and vivid descriptions.
-It became a classic in the history of Chinese literature.
+Journey to the West was a fantasy adventure novel.
+It told the story of the four main characters, Sun Wukong, Zhu Bajie, Sha Wujing, and Tang Sanzang, who went to India to obtain the scriptures after going through 81 difficulties.
+The novel had an important position in the history of Chinese literature and was regarded as a classic of ancient Chinese literature.